omrfrkaytnc/machine_learning/README.md

 ## Datasets
 This folder contains datasets used in both lectures and case studies.
+Notes : "As the sizes of the datasets are large, I did not upload them."

 ## Course Training and Application
 Here, you can find materials related to the course curriculum and practical applications covered during the bootcamp.